noahbclarkson/Auto-Tune/README.md

     ##  Block that the section image is displayed as
     block: 'IRON_ORE'
     ##  Background for sub-menu
+    ##  Use 'NONE' for no background
     background: 'GRAY_STAINED_GLASS_PANE'
     ##  Position in Main Menu GUI
     position: 10
     ##  Optional - set to disabled to disable the back button when running "/shop <shop-section>".
     ##  This wont disable the back button when running just "/shop"
     back-menu-button-enabled: true
+    ##  Set the display name for the section
+    display-name: '&6Natural Resources'
   'Blocks':
     block: 'STONE'
     position: 12
     background: 'GRAY_STAINED_GLASS_PANE'
     back-menu-button-enabled: true
+    display-name: '&6Blocks'
   'Food':
     block: 'COOKED_BEEF'
     position: 14
     background: 'GRAY_STAINED_GLASS_PANE'
     back-menu-button-enabled: true
+    display-name: '&6Food'
   'Farming':
     block: 'OAK_SAPLING'
     position: 16
     background: 'GRAY_STAINED_GLASS_PANE'
     back-menu-button-enabled: true
+    display-name: '&6Farming'
   'Tools':
     block: 'DIAMOND_PICKAXE'
     position: 20
     background: 'GRAY_STAINED_GLASS_PANE'
     back-menu-button-enabled: true
+    display-name: '&6Tools'
   'Other':
     block: 'STICK'
     position: 24
     background: 'GRAY_STAINED_GLASS_PANE'
     back-menu-button-enabled: true
+    display-name: '&6Other'

 ##  Set the default / starting prices for the items you want available in the shop.
-##  Info: Make sure you put a decimal point and two digits to create a double for the shop algorithm to accept and parse to a price-value.
-##  Info: Most of these values will be almost useless once the economy has started, to use these values again delete the data.db file.
+##  IMPORTANT: Thee prices of these items can't be changed once the database has been created.
+##  IMPORTANT: To change the price of items use /at price <item-name> <double> or reset the data.db file.
 ##  Info: Material names are available here: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html.
-##  Info: To remove an item use /at remove <item-name> to remove it from the global map.
+##  IMPORTANT: Material names are case sensitive!
+(All caps and underscores)
 ##  Options: 'price: <double>' set the default starting price of the item.
 ##  Options: 'section: <string>' set the section of this item.
 ##  Options: 'locked: <boolean>' set the price to be locked or variable (variable by default).